mariodavid/cuba-example-calculated-values/README.md

 * Sorting is not possible

-## Solution 2: persisted attribute
+## Solution 2: Persisted Attribute

 The second option that will enable to calculate and display the total turnover for each customer as well.
 In this case the value is calculated at the point where the data is stored